Make Sassy Bookmarks with Vintage Sewing Patterns

-I picked up a bagful of vintage patterns at a garage sale for a dollar last fall; I was in love with the fun vintage images on the front.
-I ironed the “envelopes” and placed them on one of my work benches.
+I recently picked up a bagful of vintage patterns at a garage sale for a dollar and immediately fell in love with the fabulous images on the front.
+I ironed the pattern “envelopes” to get rid of any creases and placed them on one of my work benches.

-When I put things “away,” as in hidden in a cupboard or pile, I tend to forget I have them.
-I knew I wanted to make something with these charming illustrations but needed them where I could see them regularly.
-This meant I could let them percolate for a while in my brain, which then led to today’s project idea π
+I knew I wanted to make something with these charming illustrations but needed to leave them sitting out where I could see them regularly.
+This meant I could let ideas percolate for a while in my brain, which then led to today’s project: bookmarks!

 Materials to Make Sewing Pattern Bookmarks